The Hero and The Warrior

 Warrior energy is indeed universally present in us men and in the civilizations we create, defend, and extend.
 It is a vital ingredient in our world-building and plays an important role in what we create and protect.
 It is responsible for the highest human virtues and the finest cultural achievements in all of humanity.

-This is the purpose and reason for the ManKind Project’s and the New Warrior’s existence: to develop the best qualities of the old warrior and use them in a different way.
+This is the purpose and reason for men’s emotional work: to take the best qualities of the old Warrior and use those qualities in a different way.